ibm-vpc/terraform-provider-ibm/website/docs/r/is_backup_policy.html.markdown

 - `lifecycle_state` - (String) The lifecycle state of the backup policy.
 - `resource_type` - (String) The resource type.
 - `version` - Version of the BackupPolicy.
+- `scope` - Scope of this backup policy

 ## Import